Adversarial Policies Beat Superhuman Go AIs: Search algorithms Search Algorithms

 \item $S_T: \mathcal{X} \to \mathbb{Z}_{\geq 0}$ takes a node $x$ and returns the size of the subtree of $T$ rooted at $x$.
 Duplicate terminal nodes are counted multiple times.
 If $x$ is not in $T$, then $S_T(x) = 0$. \end{enumerate}

-The first term in Eq~\ref{eqn:app:mcts-playout-dist} can be thought of as the exploitation term, and the second term can be thought of as the exploration term and is inspired by UCB algorithms.
+In Eq~\ref{eqn:app:mcts-playout-dist}, one can interpret the first term as biasing the search towards exploitation, and the second term as biasing the search towards exploration.
+The form of the second term is inspired by UCB algorithms.